 Guest(s) : Catherine Bolduc, Visual Artist Danielle Champagne, Director of The Foundation of the Montreal Museum of Fine Arts (MMFA) Caroline Bergeron, Director of the Philanthropic Management Certificate & Ph.D.
 Student, Philanthropic Studies at the University of Montreal Geneviève Goyer-Ouimette, Curator of Quebec and Canadian contemporary art at Musée des beaux-arts de Montréal

-Anne is an ardent Montrealer, lover of the arts and well-traveled curious individual.
-Growing up in a vibrant cultural environment, she practiced dance, drawing, and piano.
+Anne is an ardent Montrealer, lover of the arts and well-travelled curious individual.
+Growing up in a vibrant cultural environment, she practiced dancing, drawing, and piano.
 Studying business at HEC, graduating with a BBA and MSc, she did a significant project on cultural nonprofits.
 Anne volunteers in various arts organizations including the YPC of the MMFA.
 To engage her creative side, she established a brand/blog (Jano Lapin) where she reveals her enthusiasm for the art world she frequents.